pymupdf/PyMuPDF/docs/glossary.rst

 .. data:: trailer

         More precisely, the **PDF trailer** contains information in :data:`dictionary` format.
-It is ususally located at the file's end.
+It is usually located at the file's end.
 In this dictionary, you will find things like the xrefs of the catalog and the metadata, the number of :data:`xref` numbers, etc. Here is the definition of the PDF spec:

         *"The trailer of a PDF file enables an application reading the file to quickly find the cross-reference table and certain special objects.
 Applications should read a PDF file from its end."*